HertzDevil/MGCInts/STATUS.md

 #### Roadmap

+Implementation for any of these features will increment the minor version number:

 - ~~Support for inserting multiple songs~~ Separate compilation
 - Unified model for relocating music data
 - Multiple grammars for single sound engine (as when specifying instrument data with the MML parser but none of the default commands)
 - Embedding help text in grammar definitions

-Implementation for any of these features will increment the minor version number.
+Other things that should be added:

+- `#include` preprocessor directive

 #### Supported images